List of Still Game characters: Victor McDade

 Victor McDade is played by Greg Hemphill.
-He is a tall man, with grey hair, formerly black, and a moustache like Jack.
-Initially, Victor wore a bunnet like Jack's; this was changed after the first episode to a trilby hat to add visual distinction between the two characters.
-In his youth, Victor worked with "Babcock & Wilcox" (presumably an engineer) and he has been best friends with Jack for sixty years, with whom he lives on the same floor at Osprey Heights.
-Victor has lived in Osprey Heights for much longer than Jack, as revealed in the first episode of the first series "Flittin'."
-Like Jack, Victor is a widower; his wife Elizabeth (Betty) died in 1993, though in the episode "Courtin," Victor states that his wife has been dead longer than Jack's.
-Victor has a son, John (called Jamie in the first episode), who lives in Johannesburg with his family, with Victor often lamenting how little he sees of him.
-Victor seems to be slightly more intelligent than Jack, sometimes correcting Jack or cutting him off when he begins to ramble by saying "That's plenty, Jack."
-Of all the pensioners in Craiglang, Victor is frequently shown to be the most honest; for example, in "Cauld," Victor is the final holdout when all of the pensioners begin stealing electricity (he condemns all who participate in the scheme as thieves), and expresses disapproval at Winston's decision to fake a bad leg in order to acquire a home help.
-Victor is 74 at the beginning of the series, but had his birthday in "Smoke on the Water," making him 75.
+He is a tall man with grey hair and a moustache.
+Initially, Victor wore a bunnet like Jack but this was changed after the first episode to a trilby hat to add visual distinction between the two characters.
+In his youth, Victor worked with Babcock & Wilcox (possibly as an engineer) and he has been best friends with Jack for sixty years, with whom he lives on the same floor at Osprey Heights.
+Victor has lived in Osprey Heights since 1975, with Jack moving into a deceased neighbour's flat in "Flittin'".
+Victor is, like Jack, a widower; his wife Elizabeth (Betty) died in 1993.
+His son, John (called Jamie in the first episode) lives in Johannesburg with his family; Victor often laments how little he sees of him due to the distance and John's busy schedule.
+Victor appears to be slightly more intelligent than Jack, sometimes correcting Jack or cutting him off when he begins to ramble by stating "that's plenty, Jack."
+Of all the pensioners in Craiglang, Victor is frequently shown to be the most honest; for example, in "Cauld" Victor is last to succumb to the pensioners' scheme of stealing electricity (he condemns those who participate in the scheme as thieves) and expresses disapproval at Winston's decision to fake a "bad leg" in order to acquire a home help.
+Victor is 74 at the beginning of the series and celebrates his 75th birthday in "Smoke on the Water".